NilPointer-Software/bdfd-wiki/src/guides/variables.md

 - `$setVar[variableName;newValue;userID]` - Sets the provided variable to 'newValue' for the inputted 'userID'.
 - `$getVar[variableName;userID]` - Gets the provided variable's value for the inputted 'userID'.

 > 🧙‍♂️ Global-user variables stay with the user in every server.
-Unlike user variables which unqiue per-user and differ in each server.
+Unlike user variables which are unique per-user and differ in each server.

 ### Global-User Variables - Examples
 This is the variable we're working with: